MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site.md

     - Try out various page layouts, including the vertical section.
 For info, see [Add sections and columns](https://support.office.com/article/fc491eb4-f733-4825-8fe2-e1ed80bd0899).
     - Use [audience targeting](https://support.office.com/article/68113d1b-be99-4d4c-a61c-73b087f48a81) with SharePoint news and navigation links to tailor the experience for your audiences.
     - Use personalized web parts, preferably in a unique visual location like the vertical section with background color, which allows users to quickly consume organization content and get back to their work.
-    - Extend the site as needed by using the SharePoint Framework.
+    - Extend the site as needed by using the SharePoint Framework (SPFx).
 To get started building custom web parts, see [SharePoint Framework Tutorial 1](https://www.youtube.com/watch?v=S3tG2DE8tR8).
 For info about app extensions, see [Getting started with SharePoint Framework Application customizers](https://www.youtube.com/watch?v=gp056PEZoRQ&list=PLR9nK3mnD-OV6WhWHOMAvW-T_EBGKIs3u&index=18&t=0s).
     - Make sure the site is set up for regular content updates.
 3. Create a launch plan for redirecting from your current solution to the new home site and notifying users of the change.
 4. Make sure the site adheres to the [guidelines for healthy portals](https://Aka.ms/portalhealth).